 Traditional EHR software was built for the old practice of healthcare with billing being the primary “problem to solve”.
 Our new member engagement platform which disintermediates us from the complexity of that old world allows us to focus on a streamlined UI and workflows for our care teams.
 We are purpose built for creating meaningful relationships and communication with each member – a totally different perspective.
 You will see and hear much more of this as we launch some significant enhancements to our digital platform this spring.
 We are stoked for that.

 Joe is focused on building not only the systems but also the culture that enables a new kind of healthcare experience.
-Read more of Joe’s thoughts in the next post.
+Read more of Joe’s thoughts in Part 2 of the interview.